KTH/devops-course/contributions/presentation/week2/slarse-pornell/README.md

   common.
 However, this is most often centered on how the test suite performs right now, and does not take the long-term into account.
 An often neglected point is maintainability, which may be just as important as current performance.
-A real-world example of hard-to-maintain test suites are Ericsson's enormous legacy test suites, that few people understand and even fewer dare touch (we know this by word-of-mouth from Karl Meinke).
 This subject is especially interesting in light of recent trends to automatically generate test suites, where the effectiveness of such suites often seems to be measured purely from a current-performance point-of-view.
 * **Takeaway:** There is more to the quality of a test suite than the amount of bugs that it can uncover.